Polaris (Marvel Comics): Dawn of X

 In the new status quo for mutants post House of X and Powers of X, Professor X and Magneto invite all mutants to live on Krakoa and welcome even former enemies into their fold.
-Polaris is seen with Magneto as he explains the process of resurrection for mutants involving the combined powers of The Five (Hope Summers, Goldballs, Proteus, Eva Bell and Elixir).
+Polaris is seen with Magneto as he explains the process of resurrection for mutants involving the combined powers of The Five (Hope Summers, Egg, Proteus, Tempus, and Elixir).

 Polaris is seen attacking the last compound of Orchis on Earth with Magneto, Storm, and Cyclops.
 Later, she joins Rachel Summers, Daken, Northstar and former X-students Eye-Boy and Prodigy in a new initiative in Krakoa: they are to investigate any mutant death and prepare a report for The Five as part of the Resurrection Protocols of Krakoa.
 Their first case involves the supposed death of Northstar's twin sister, Aurora.
 Following the conclusion of the X-Factor title, Polaris was elected during the Hellfire Gala to become a new member of the main X-Men team.

 Powers and abilities

 Lorna Dane possesses the ability to control magnetism.
 She regained her magnetic powers after M-day by celestial technology that reactivated her X-gene.
 She can manipulate metals which are susceptible to magnetism.
 She has the power to manipulate the iron in a body to reverse the blood flow.
 Polaris is able to generate magnetic energy pulses.
 She can create magnetic force-fields.
 She has the power to manipulate magnetic fields.
 Polaris can use her abilities to allow herself to fly.
-She is able perceive the world around her solely as patterns of magnetic and electrical energy.
+She is able to perceive the world around her solely as patterns of magnetic and electrical energy.
 She has the ability to perceive the natural magnetic auras surrounding living beings as well.
 Polaris can also absorb energy.

 Polaris had shown the ability to ingest virulent diseases without harm, absorbing their traits, and according to Apocalypse is able to spread a "meta-plague" that will kill anyone who has not been inoculated with the virus' vaccine, the Blood of Apocalypse.
 She had also been shown to fight off toxins and drugs quicker than normal.

 Additionally, Lorna Dane possesses expertise in geophysics, and has earned a doctorate in that field.